List of ITV channels

-ITV (Independent Television) is the original British advertising television network.
+ITV (Independent Television) is the original British commercial television network.
 Some of the franchise holders, most notably ITV plc and its predecessor companies Granada plc and Carlton Communications, launched other television channels, some with the ITV brand, some not.

 Current channels

 ITV1/STV

 The ITV network was launched in 1955 as a federal network of, eventually, fifteen mutually independent regional companies granted franchises either solely on a geographical basis or also on a weekday/weekend split basis.
-The franchises were reallocated several times and now all the franchises are owned by ITV plc and STV Group, and are branded as ITV1 (in England, Wales and Southern Scotland), STV (in Central and Northern Scotland) or UTV (in Northern Ireland).
+The franchises were reallocated several times and now all the franchises are owned by ITV plc and STV Group, and are branded as ITV1 (in England, Wales, Southern Scotland, Isle of Man and Channel Islands), STV (in Central and Northern Scotland) or UTV/ITV1 (in Northern Ireland).
 The network broadcasts a variety of programming, such as entertainment, dramas, documentaries, news, films and sport.
-A timeshift channel, ITV1 +1, is available on Freeview, Sky, Freesat and Virgin Media.
+A timeshift channel, ITV1 +1 / STV +1 / UTV +1 is available on Freeview, Sky, Freesat and Virgin Media.

 ITV1 HD/STV HD

 ITV1 HD is the simulcast high-definition television channel created by ITV.
 It was first trialled primarily to show the 2006 World Cup games to which ITV had the rights.
 It also showed looping previews, it began scheduled broadcasting on 9 June 2006 and ended on 30 November 2006.
 The full version was released as a simulcast on 17 July 2008 on all platforms.

 STV launched their HD service in June 2010.
 STV HD broadcasts in Central and Northern Scotland on Virgin Media and Freeview.
 The channel was made available on the Sky and Freesat EPGs in April 2014.

 UTV HD was launched in Northern Ireland in October 2010 exclusively to Virgin Media.
 It was later added to Freeview on 24 October 2012 after the completion of the digital switchover in the region.